BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Solver pack applicability: DCG type version (e.g. dcg-v0.1)
 - User profile with the role definition
 - DBs for the standard items like material and fastener (per project)
-- DBs for the load and SAR data (per DCG)
+- DBs for the SCL and SAR data (per DCG)

 ## 4. Software Design <a id='sec4'></a>